CHME5137/Syllabus/README.md

 ## CHME 5137 – Computational Modeling in Chemical Engineering
 Instructor: 	Prof. Richard H. West   r.west@northeastern.edu

-Fall 2019: 	Tuesday and Friday, 9:50 – 11:30pm,  270 Ryder
+Fall 2022: 	Tuesday and Friday, 9:50 – 11:30pm,  Snell Library 049

 ## Short Catalog Description:
 Building on chemical engineering fundamentals, introduces computer programming to allow simulation of physical, chemical, and biological systems.
 Covers numerical experiments (eg. Monte Carlo, global sensitivity analysis) to learn the significance of parameters and model assumptions.
 Students work on a research or design project throughout the course.
 Prerequisites: CHME3312 and CHME3322.

 ## Longer Description:
 This course should equip chemical engineering students to create a computational model of any physical, chemical, or biological system, and perform numerical experiments on the model to learn the significance of parameters and model assumptions.
 The course will integrate thermodynamics, kinetics, transport, and mathematics, with applications in chemistry, biology, and materials science.
 Faced with a modeling challenge, students will learn to define the problem, split it into sub-systems, develop mathematical models of each sub-system, implement these in Python, and thus construct a model to represent the whole process.
-Monte Carlo, uncertainty analysis, and global sensitivity analysis methods will then be used to test and learn from the model.
+Monte Carlo, uncertainty analysis, and global sensitivity analysis, and Bayesian parameter estimation methods will then be used to test and learn from the model.
 Students will also learn essential software carpentry skills, such as using the Linux command prompt, version control, and distributed computing on a cluster.

 There will be assignments for each module, but primarily the assessment will be project based, with students working on their project throughout the semester.
 The final project report should be publication-quality, and students should expect to be able to submit to a peer-reviewed journal with minimal extra work.